xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Foundation of Computer Science/Regular Expressions.md

 - **Union**: $a \cup b$, matches both characters at a single spot.
 - **Star**: $a*$ or $\Sigma*$ (for any character), matches a sequence of any length of a character.

+> [!warning] Expressions can define a language
+> A [[Regular Languages|language]] is a collection of strings, and you can generate or describe a language using a regular expression.

 > [!note]
 > - ε means **no character**, just like pressing enter without any character.
 > - $\Sigma$ stands for the alphabet, so it's a **placeholder for any character** in the alphabet.